pts/tinyveracrypt/README.txt

   tinyveracrypt, veracrypt and cryptetup.

-* Encrypted TrueCrypt volumes created by truecrypt or veracrypt can be opened with tinyveracrypt if the encrypted volume was created with AES encryption and SHA-512 hash.
+* Encrypted TrueCrypt volumes created by truecrypt or veracrypt can be opened with tinyveracrypt if the encrypted volume was created with compatible crypto and hash (see Q6 for details on compatibility).

-* Encrypted VeraCrypt volumes created by veracrypt can be opened with tinyveracrypt if the encrypted volume was created with AES encryption and SHA-512 hash.
+* Encrypted VeraCrypt volumes created by veracrypt can be opened with tinyveracrypt if the encrypted volume was created with compatible crypto and hash (see Q6 for details on compatibility).

 Q26.
 Is there a similarly compact tool like tinyveracrypt implemented in C?
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""